unahouExosite/docs/tutorials/hvac-tutorial/simulator.md

 # Requirements

+## Hardware Setup

+No hardware is required to complete this portion of the tutorial.

+## Software Setup

 ### Python

 All code written for the simulator in this tutorial has been written to work with Python, which can be downloaded from the [Python website](https://www.python.org/).